Horse Supplements

 Arthritis, sometimes referred to as osteoarthritis, is a condition mostly affecting older horses, averaging 15 years old or older.
 Though that's not to say younger horses can't be affected by arthritis.

 Arthritis is inflammation in the joint that can make anyone, horse or human, feel pain and stiffness when they move.
-Injury or other wear can damage the bone surface and over time, the friction between damaged bone surfaces causes inflammation and discomfort for your horse.

 Symptoms